jovalle/.jsh/README.md

 ## 🐣 Prerequisites

 Taskfile is a needed!
-Install via `./install-task.sh`.
+Install via `./setup.sh`.

 ### Font

-p10k recommends [Meslo Nerd Font](https://github.com/ryanoasis/nerd-fonts) and will install it (`p10k configure`) if missing and using iTerm2.
+Using [JetBrainsMono](https://www.jetbrains.com/lp/mono/) with [FiraCode](https://github.com/tonsky/FiraCode) and [Meslo](https://github.com/andreberg/Meslo-Font) as backups.

+Installation should procure the fonts automatically but you may need to restart your app(s).

 ## 📲 Install